 Once complete, Brussels Airport will have the wireless network it needs, inhouse and under its control, backed by a solid and reliable wired backbone.
 It will provide the platform on which to build and manage a whole range of new, IoT-based operational improvements.

 “We’re already running well, operationally but we recognise the possibilities of IoT.
 We want to increase efficiency, integrate more processes and be better able to support innovation.
-We have a new business unit started, called Digital, which is also exploring IoT, with a view to examining, testing and implementing new services.
-It’s important we”re able to move quickly on this."
+We have started a new business unit, called Digital, which is also exploring IoT, with a view to examining, testing and implementing new services.
+The ability to move quickly on this is very important."

 Anticipating the EU’s imminent General Data Protection Regulation (GDPR), Luc Logghe says Brussels Airport must be ready.
 GDPR is not something to mess with.
 An airport is a very visible business.
 Passengers understand their rights and expect us to manage their personal information correctly.
 Respecting their privacy is a part of the passenger experience.
 Ultimately, we want as much contact as possible with our passengers.
 The more we can build a profile of an individual’s preferences, the better we’ll be at crafting the ideal airport experience.